georgeflanagin/anagrammatic/README.md

 deterministic) to start
 with the ``smallest'' option, and easy to sort the options by size.

-In the case of anagrams, several words may map onto the same option
+In the case of anagrams, several words may map onto the same option.
+For example the well known album by Miles Davis, [Live-Evil](https://en.wikipedia.org/wiki/Live-Evil_(Miles_Davis_album)), contains a pair of such words.
+In our assignment of prime numbers to letters, both words map to the integer 25438 (2 * 7 * 23 * 79) along with the words `veil` and `levi`.

 ## What do you need to run it?